Skip to content

 Tempo introduces a precompiled contract, the FeeManager, at the address 0xfeec000000000000000000000000000000000000.

 The FeeManager is a singleton contract that implements all the functions of the Fee AMM for every pool.
-It also handles the collection and refunding of fees during each transaction, stores fee token preferences for users and validators, and implements the executeBlock() function that is called by a system transaction at the end of each block.
+It handles the collection and refunding of fees during each transaction, executes fee swaps immediately, stores fee token preferences for users and validators, and accumulates fees for validators to claim via distributeFees().

 Key Functions